Reggio Calabria

 Weather

-Reggio Calabria enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-Average temperatures range from 10°C in winter to 30°C in summer.
-Rainfall is more frequent in the winter months, while humidity levels are generally moderate.
-Air quality is usually good, with pollution levels being low.
+Reggio Calabria experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
+Summer temperatures average around 30°C (86°F), while winter temperatures range from 8-15°C (46-59°F).
+Rainfall is more common in the winter months, with humidity levels varying throughout the year.

 Language